evettetelyas/ps-code-challenge/readme.md

 2) Download the data file from: https://github.com/gospotcheck/ps-code-challenge/blob/master/Street%20Cafes%202015-16.csv

+_To complete this, I created a RakeTask that took all data present in the CSV and created a StreetCafe model that was inserted into the database_

 3) Add a varchar column to the table called `category`.

+_I ran this off the CLI using `rails g migration add_category_to_street_cafe category:varchar`_

 4) Create a view with the following columns[provide the view SQL]
     - post_code: The Post Code